gwmodeling/challenge/README.md

 Participant can submit their model results as a Pull Request to this Repository, adding a folder with their results in the 'submissions' folder.
 The model results must be submitted in a way that they are reproducible, either through the use of scripts (preferred) or detailed description of the modeling process.
-See the [submissions folder](https://github.com/gwmodeling/challenge/tree/main/submissions) A for a more detailed description on how and what to submit.
+See the [submissions folder](https://github.com/gwmodeling/challenge/tree/main/submissions) for a more detailed description on how and what to submit.

 ## Questions/ Comments ?